amarc27/42_camagru/README.md

 Start the server you have installed.

 ## Get started
-1. In phpMyAdmin, add a db called "camagru"
+1. In phpMyAdmin, add a db called `camagru`
 2. In console, run `php config/setup.php`
 3. Go to index.php
 4. Have fun